Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/daedalus.md

 ## Identifiers and Keywords

-Identifier are names for variables, constants, instances, prototypes, classes and functions.
-An identifier is a sequence of letters and ciphers.
-The first sign must be a letter.
-Thereafter, are allowed: letters, ciphers `0` to `9` and underscores.
+Identifiers are names for variables, constants, instances, prototypes, classes and functions.
+An identifier is a sequence of letters and digits.
+The first character must be a letter.
+Thereafter, are allowed: letters, digits `0` to `9` and underscores.
 The length of identifiers is not restricted.

 Keywords are: